postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 [![Runner results](https://assets.postman.com/postman-docs/collection-run-results-overview.jpg)](https://assets.postman.com/postman-docs/collection-run-results-overview.jpg)

-> You can run a collection in the Postman app, using Newman, or with a monitor.
+> You can run a collection in Postman, using Newman, or with a monitor.

 ## Contents